The Pashtuns’ Dying Old World

 At the root of this organic crisis, beside other factors, is the ‘crisis of authority’, a moment where social classes have ceased to recognise the political parties that previously guarded –and guided – their interests.
 The popularity of the Pashtun Tahaffuz Movement (PTM) partly lies in the fact that it explicitly denies participation in – and implicitly abhors – the democratic representation through electoral mechanism.
 Foreseeably then, declining support of political parties is conducive to the rising popularity of PTM.
 This is especially more so as the nationalist political parties are mocked for ‘floating above’ the society – incognizant of the new social realities.

 The old guards of Pashtun nationalism, notwithstanding their past glory, are struggling against today’s populist (and popular) political forces.
 The landed gentry which constitutes the old parties’ leadership is humiliated by their contestants from very humble backgrounds with a short political history.
-In desperation, they sometimes seem – and badly fail – to toe the line of the very populist forces in desperation.
+In desperation, they sometimes seem to toe the line of those very populist forces - and fail badly at it.
 If anything, it suggests that they are not in sync with present reality.

 What, then, is the course of action for a class that begins to separate itself from the bourgeois elite, who, until this point, were able to incorporate and accommodate the people's interests and sentiments in their political programs?
 Such socio-political disintegration is the terrain where a Caesarist solution is likely to emerge.